Connor MacLeod: Animated series

 Highlander: The Animated Series aired from 1994 to 1996, presenting a new continuity and taking place on 27th century Earth, roughly 700 years after the planet suffers apocalyptic devastation from a meteorite impact.
 After the devastation causes much of human society to fall, all of Earth's immortals decide to stop the Game so they can preserve knowledge, uncover lost history, and guide humanity rather than kill each other.
 Those who agree cast away their swords and call themselves Jettators (from the French jette, "thrown away").
 The only immortal who decides not to give up of killing and conquest is Kortan, who is ruler over much of Earth by the 27th century.
 He is opposed by young immortal Quentin MacLeod (Miklos Perlos), the last of the Clan MacLeod, and the boy's mentor Don Vincente Marino Ramírez (who resembles Sean Connery but is a different character altogether).
 Quentin has discovered a way to absorb the Quickening of other immortals without killing them, gaining their power and making them mortal in the process.
 He hopes one day to defeat Kortan.

-In the fifth episode of the animated series, entitled "The Sound of Madness", a flashback reveals that Connor MacLeod (Lorne Kennedy) and Don Vincente Marino Ramírez were friends in the 20th century and both became Jettators soon after the meteorite fell.
+In the fifth episode of the animated series, entitled "The Sound of Madness", a flashback reveals that Connor MacLeod and Don Vincente Marino Ramírez were friends in the 20th century and both became Jettators soon after the meteorite fell.
 When Kortan says he desires conquest and will not take the vow of non-violence, Connor (wearing his trench coat from the original movie) duels the villain, but loses.
 Realizing he will die in a moment, Connor prophesies that Kortan will be defeated by an immortal of the Clan MacLeod.
 Connor MacLeod is never seen in the series again.

 Books and comics

 Connor appears in the TV-series tie-in novel Highlander: The Element of Fire by Jason Henderson, published in 1995.
 Along with exploring the friendship between the two Highlanders and Duncan's training period, the book introduces an immortal pirate Khordas who haunts them both.

 Connor MacLeod is the lead character of Highlander comic books published by Dynamite Comics.
 Like the live-action TV series, the Dynamite Comics continuity treats the first film as canon but depicts the battle with Kurgan as not being the final battle for the Prize.
 Unlike the TV series, the comics also reference characters from Highlander III: The Sorcerer (also as Highlander: The Final Dimension).

-The 13-issue Highlander comic series published from 2006 to 2007 follow Connor on an adventure he experiences after the events of the first movie.
+The 13-issue Highlander comic series published from 2006 to 2007 follows Connor on an adventure he experiences after the events of the first movie.
 Connor is the star of two mini-series that each act as a prequels to the original film: Highlander: Way of the Sword and Highlander: The American Dream.
 He appears in the mini-series Highlander Origins: The Kurgan.
-The comics have met with mixed reception.
+The comics met with a mixed reception.